sarabelinformatika/privacyidea-freeradius-mikrotik-openvpn/freeradius/README.md

 # FreeRADIUS Configuration

+> FreeRADIUS configuration files used to integrate MikroTik RouterOS with PrivacyIDEA for enterprise-grade Multi-Factor Authentication (MFA).

+---

+# Purpose

-This directory contains the FreeRADIUS configuration used to integrate MikroTik RouterOS with PrivacyIDEA.
+This directory contains the FreeRADIUS configuration required to authenticate MikroTik OpenVPN users through PrivacyIDEA.

-## Purpose

 FreeRADIUS acts as the authentication broker between: